leapicard/DGINN/README.md

 The simplest way to use DGINN is through the use of a container, which frees the user from the necessity of installing all of DGINN's dependencies, and should make cross-platform usage possible (Linux/Mac OS/Windows).
 We strongly advise the user to use either of the images that we provide through [Docker](https://docs.docker.com/install/) or [Singularity](https://sylabs.io/guides/3.0/user-guide/installation.html), so the only software installation needed is the one for the chosen container system.

-Please be aware that, due to Docker necessiting root access, the Docker container is not appropriate for usage in cluster environments, though it is appropriate for cloud computing (tutorial to come) and local usage.
+Please be aware that, due to Docker necessitating root access, the Docker container is not appropriate for usage in cluster environments, though it is appropriate for cloud computing (tutorial to come) and local usage.
 The Singularity container should be usable in every environment.

 ### a/ Docker
 A [Docker image](https://hub.docker.com/repository/docker/leapicard/dginn) is available and can be obtained through the following command: